darshkpatel/RateMyGit/README.md

 ```

 ### To Do

 * Write Proper Tests
 * UI Fixes
 * Buttons to share score on social media
 * Show more stats such as most used language
-* Add star on github button
-* Make Compare Profiles more intuitive

 ### Contributing

 Feel free to open an issue or send a PR for a new feature

 ### License

 [MIT](https://github.com/darshkpatel/RateMyGit/blob/master/LICENSE.md) Copyright (c) 2019 Darsh Patel